inesbarbosa88/SWitCHDev/README.md

 # SWitCHDev
-This repository contains study materials obtained from the Switch Dev Programme.
-My hope is that it serves as a valuable resource for anyone considering or participating in a career reconversion programme or bootcamp.
+This repository contains study materials obtained from the Switch Dev Programme, a Software Development requalification and specialization programme.
+Areas of competences taught: Databases, Software Development, Laboratory-Project, Computer Systems and Networks and DevOps.
+The programme utilizes industry-standard tools and technologies, including Java, JavaScript, Spring Boot, ReactJS, Jenkins, Docker, SQL, and more.